TheNightShifters/AcqITTransformation/SOPS/Managing Network Changes with Minimal Disruptions and Downtime SOP.md

 - SLAs (Service Level Agreements): Agreements between network service providers and customers that define the expected levels of service, performance, and availability.
 SLAs outline metrics, response times, and penalties in case of service-level violations.

 ## Revision History:
-06/15/2023 -- "Managing Network Changes with Minimal Disruptions and Downtime SOP" created by Lilian Mburu
+- 06/15/2023 -- "Managing Network Changes with Minimal Disruptions and Downtime SOP" created by Lilian Mburu
+- 06/25/2023 -- Edits by Jasmine Garcia